datafold-dev/datafold/README.rst

    pre-commit install

 The installed git-hooks then run automatically prior to each ``git commit``.
-To execute the formatting on the current source code without a commit (e.g., for testing purposes or during development), run from the root directory of the repository:
+To format the current source code without a commit (e.g., for testing purposes or during development), run from the root directory:

 .. code-block:: bash